 The Company is exposed to the risk of defaulting contractors.
-This risk is connected firstly with the financial credibility and good will of customers to whom the Company provides IT solutions, and secondly with the financial credibility of contractors with whom supply transactions are concluded.
+First, the risk is linked to the creditworthiness and good will of the recipients of Company's IT solutions.
+On the other hand, the credit risk of transactions with contractors is hingded on relations with suppliers and subcontractors, the reliability of which often determines the success of an entire IT project and its assessment by the final recipient.
 The maximum exposure to credit risk is limited to the book value of financial assets.